cybozu-go/pod-security-admission/docs/configuration.md

   forceRunAsNonRoot: true
 ```

-For example, administrators can customize the profile.
+Administrators can customize the profile if needed.
 The following `Baseline` profile allows hostNamespaces, to add `SYSLOG` and `NET_ADMIN` capabilities, use of hostPorts from 1024 to 65535.

 ```yaml